Understanding Interior Painting & Painter’s Costs

-The cost will vary a lot depending on who you decide to hire to do the job.
-There are lots of companies out there who tout great results but end up providing sub-par work.
+The cost will vary depending on who you decide to hire to do the job.
+There are lots of companies out there that offer great pricing but end up providing sub-par work.

-Most contractors charge between $25 and $50 an hour but can go up to as much as $100 an hour depending on the job.
-This will also change if you are hiring for a larger job.
+Most contractors charge between $25 and $50 per man-hour, but rates can reach as high as $100, depending on the needs of the project.
+Prices also vary depending on the contractor’s pricing structure.
 Some contractors will bring along help from other trades.
-This will add to the overall cost as too.
+Needing additional companies will add to the overall cost too.

 Wanting the job started or completed quickly can alter the price as well.
-Any professional painting contractor is likely already booked for the near future.
-If not, you may want to ask why?
-If you are asking the contractor to squeeze your project between or ahead of others, you are almost always asking for a larger price.
+Are you asking a contractor to squeeze your project between or ahead of others?
+Anticipate an upcharge.
 In business, everything has a premium!